Menu

 Starring

-Robert Shackleton (Johann Strauss, Jr.)
+Robert Shakleton (Johann Strauss, Jr.)

 Virginia Haskins (Therese)

-Read a synopsis of "The Great Waltz"
+Playbill for 1950 "The Great Waltz" Read a synopsis of "The Great Waltz"

 "Bloomer Girl"